RNAX0N/zed-setup-for-noobs/README.md

 # zed-setup-for-noobs
 A simple guide on setting up Zed editor for people switching from VSCode or generally inexperienced users

+For someone who doesn't want to waste a ton of time and would like to just get started, here's a very basic configuration that will allow for some AI assistance without being too annoying.

 Initial Configuration:

 Zed can be configured through the GUI, but the best way to do it (and the way the changes are actually applied) is through the settings.json file.